 Just in case you are living like I was, unconcerned about your spending habits, I want to share these easy methods we’ve implemented into our family’s lifestyle.
 I want to save you time from researching ways to save money.
 Most of all, if you desire to stay home with your children, I want to do my best to help you achieve your goal.
 It is definitely possible with a little intentionality of making these ideas your way of life.

 #1.
-We rarely turn on the lights during the day.
+We save money by rarely turning on the lights during the day.

 #2.
-Our boys wear hand me down clothes, and I Rent the Runway.
+Our boys wear hand me down clothes, and I Rent the Runway to save money.

 Before I had children, I would have never thought I would be putting my child in clothes that someone else wore.
 Growing up, I was the one who handed down clothes to others.
 We were very brand conscious, style conscience, and if we had somewhere to go, we got a new outfit to go there.
 I proceeded to live that way until I decided to take on a job that didn’t have a paycheck, Mommy!